sixfantasy/pokemonweb/TECHNICMANUAL.md

 ## 1.INDEX
 ### 1.1 HTML INDEX
+The home page, which explains the purpose of the whole website.
 ### 1.2 CSS INDEX
+This file gives the specific style unique for the home page.
 ### 1.3 JS INDEX
+Contains the main logic of the search functionality.
+It allows to fetch the info from the PokeApi, and guide the user when something goes wrong (No results found, no input provided...).
 ## 2.ABOUT-US
 ### 2.1 HTML ABOUT-US
 For the About-Us HTML, we have linked the html with the Poké Ball svg, and with the css of the index header, the About-us, the reset and with the general CSS.
 Later, within the header we have inserted the Pokémon logo so that it appears on the left.